andyatkinson/andyatkinson.github.io/rails-tips.md

 `bundle package --all-platforms`

-#### Use the Ruby database schema format

-Rails configures [dumping the Active Record database schema](https://guides.rubyonrails.org/active_record_migrations.html) in the development, test and CI environments, out of the box using a Ruby format.

-The nice thing about that layer of indirection is that it is more resilient to small differences in different database versions.

-Typically what happens for Rails applications at the point a database function, trigger, or some other native item is introduced to the app, is that the `.sql` format is adopted.

-That works but can introduce breakages due to slighy differences in PG versions between multiple environments, which can be quite irritating.

-A better solution is to use the [fx](https://github.com/teoljungberg/fx) gem.
-With fx, native database functions can be dumped into the Ruby schema format.
-Yay!

 #### Bundler platforms

-If developing on OS X, deploying on Linux, and vendoring gems, the Darwin pre-built gem will be installed.
-Add the Linx platform:
+If developing on Mac OS, deploying on Linux, and vendoring gems, the Darwin pre-built gem will be installed.
+Add the Linux platform:

 `bundle lock --add-platform x86_64-linux`